-The #WorldWineTravel group is continuing its virtual tour of Spain and this month features the region of Catalunya.
-As this region is home to our favourite sparkling wine after Champagne, our article provides some background on Cava.
-To read the other articles related to this month’s topic, please refer to the links at the end.
+The #WorldWineTravel group is continuing its virtual tour of Spain and this month features the region of Rias Baixas.
+We took a closer look at our favourite variety of white wine grape grown there: Albariño.
+To read the other articles related to this month’s topic, please refer to the links at the end of this article.